ahuth/ahuth.github.io/src/articles/the-first-time-sicp-blew-my-mind.md

 }
 ```

 There is another way.
-You can use closures to create a data structure out of nothing but functions.
+We can use closures to create a data structure out of nothing but functions.

 ```js
 // Slightly simplified from the implementation in the book.